-When David and I planned our first trip to Disney a couple years ago, we both were under the impression it would be our one trip to Disney World during their childhood.
+When David and I planned our first trip to Disney a couple years ago (after our awesome experience on a Disney Cruise!), we both were under the impression it would be our one trip to Disney World during their childhood.
 We had a great time, but both left feeling confirmed in our choice that we were a “one and done” family.
 However, a year ticked by, and then another… and I got the Disney itch.
 I kept imagining how great the experience of Disney World would be with a 5 and 8 year old, so I got to work on convincing David that spending 5 days at Disney World during Halloween was going to be a ball.
 Turns out, I was totally right!

 Things We Did Differently on Our Second Trip to Disney World